kubedb/docs/docs/guides/mysql/pitr/volumesnapshot/archiver.md

 The base backup and binlog files are restored on pod-0.
 The data is then copied from pod-0's data directory to the data directories of other replicas using file system copy.
 Once the data transfer is complete, the group replication process begins.
 Please note that `fscopy` does not support cross-zone operations.

+***clone***

+If you have a different type of base backup(ex: VolumeSnapshot, Restic), the clone process will ensure that the VolumeSnapshot is restored as the base backup.
+Each MySQL replica independently restores the base backup volumesnapshot and binlog files.
+After completing the restore process, the replicas individually join the replication group.

 Choose the replication strategy that best fits your restoration and replication requirements.
 On this demonstration, we have used the sync replication strategy.